What Is a Laser Scanning Radar?

 They serve different roles and are often used together.

-gai Frequently Asked Questions About Safety Interlock Switchs (FAQ)
+Frequently Asked Questions About Laser Scanning Radars (FAQ)

-Q3: What is the difference between interlock and guard locking?
+Q5: What is the difference between 2D and 3D laser scanning?

 Authority Statement

-This article is part of the DADISICK Industrial Safety Knowledge Base and provides general technical information about safety interlock switches used in machinery safety systems.
+This document is part of the DADISICK Industrial Safety Knowledge Base and is intended for technical reference purposes.

 Related Safety Devices